Dean Koontz's Frankenstein: Carson O'Connor

 One of the primary characters of the series, Carson is a tough and occasionally brutal detective whose best friend is a fellow officer, Michael Maddison.
 She is the caretaker of her autistic brother, Arnie, whose condition is a more significant part of the story.
 Carson has a penchant for brute force and firepower, but it is her obvious compassion as she cares for Arnie that prompts Deucalion to come to her for aid in hunting his creator.
-Although initially sceptical, she quickly comes to accept Deucalion's story, quickly putting together the various reasons why Victor Frankenstein would be in New Orleans rather than Europe, such as the more advanced medical advances and the abundance of raw material.
+Although initially sceptical, she quickly comes to accept Deucalion's story, quickly putting together the various reasons why Victor Frankenstein would be in New Orleans rather than Europe, such as the more advanced medical practices and technologies, and the abundance of raw material.

 She and Michael Maddison provide the humor of the story.
 While Carson acts as the "straight man" of the duo, Michael often plays the role of her foil, his flippant personality bouncing off her very serious one.

 Carson has feelings for her partner, Michael, although she hides it because she does not want their personal lives interfering with their professional lives.
 That, and she does not think that the middle of an apocalypse is the perfect time to talk about love.

 Her father was killed on the job and it has been hinted by conversations between her and her partner that it was covered up, with evidence suggesting that he was a dirty cop even as Carson is convinced that the evidence is too neat for it to be anything but a frame.
 It was later confirmed that Helios killed her father when he came too close to the truth, although Carson dismisses Helios's claims that her father begged for his life, stating that he would have demeaned himself to save her mother but would have faced his own death with courage.

 In the 2004 TV movie Carson was played by Parker Posey.

 Michael Maddison

-Carson's partner and fellow homicide detective, Michael has a habit of making wry observations about any situation: at one point, Carson considers the possibility of the Apocalypse coming because 'he [Michael] had been struck speechless twice in one hour.'
+Carson's partner and fellow homicide detective, Michael has a habit of making wry observations about any situation: at one point, Carson considers the possibility of the Apocalypse coming because "he [Michael] had been struck speechless twice in one hour".

 Michael is the more imaginative of the two; he adjusts rather quickly to Deucalion's revelation, with very little evidence, that Victor is plotting to overthrow the Old Race (the term Victor Helios has applied to all humans who have not been produced in his laboratory).
 His adjustment may stem more from his love of Carson than actual belief.

 Michael pines for a less-professional relationship with Carson.
 This is very similar to the (initial) relationship between the two police partners in Koontz's Darkfall.

 In the 2004 TV movie Michael (renamed Michael Sloane) was played by Adam Goldberg.